-Ashley Graham Shows Off Major Curves In 80s Inspired Bikini Snap
+Ashley Graham Shows Off Major Curves In ’80s-Inspired Bikini Snap

 The buxom model adorned her cleavage with a tasteful pendant necklace sporting the initial of her first name.
 She further accessorized with a rainbow-colored choker and a multitude of colorful slap bracelets.
 As for hairstyle, Ashley pulled up her long, chestnut-colored tresses in a high ponytail that draped over her shoulder.

-The fun bikini snap is part of an 80s inspired photo shoot that was first unveiled last month, when Swimsuits For All launched their Retro collection.
+The fun bikini snap is part of an ’80s-inspired photo shoot that was first unveiled last month when Swimsuits For All launched their Retro collection.
 As The Inquisitr reported at the time, the bikini shoot took place on California’s Venice Beach and saw Ashley strap on a fun pair of rollerblades and strut her stuff as she modeled several colorful swimsuits.

-The stunning model later showcased the designs in an amazing video that made her Instagram followers go wild, raking up more than 3.7 million views.
+The stunning model later showcased the designs in an amazing video that made her Instagram followers go wild, racking up more than 3.7 million views.

 Needless to say, Ashley is very proud of her swimwear collection.
 The model often shows off her latest designs on her Instagram page, as was the case last weekend.
 On Saturday, Ashley flaunted her hourglass figure in a very flattering striped, low-cut one-piece — one that put her busty assets and curvaceous hips on display, as reported by The Inquisitr.